gvwilson/sensibleadventures/nardica/nardica.md

 "Uh oh,"
 Iffy muttered,
 watching on the control panel
-as the door flew open
+as the door flew open.
-and an angry Uncle Jack bellowed,

 "You better tell me we're sinkin', or I'm puttin' you over the side!
 I was *asleep*!"
+Uncle Jack bellowed.

 "We'll be worse than sinking if we don't change course," Wales said, tapping the tech in his temple.
-"A ship just dropped out of stealth about sixty kay northwest of us.
+"A ship just glitched out of stealth about thirty kay behind us.
 She's still throwing up a lot of dazzle, but she's moving fast, and she's definitely not here for the jellyfish."